StRibbon/react-authorize-stripe/README.md

 1. You can use any Node.js libraries like Express or vanilla Node.js API's to complete this part of the exercise.

 ### Client
-1. You can use any set of libraries to complete the exercise.
-React has been setup in this repo but you are free to use Angular, Ember, jQuery, etc or vanilla JavaScript.
+1. You can use helper libraries (MVC, etc) to complete the exercise.
+React has been setup in this repo but you are free to use Angular, Ember, jQuery, or vanilla JavaScript.
+Please do not use Bootstrap/react-bootstrap to complete the exercise.
 1. The current navigation bar on our site is responsive to various screen sizes, so consider this in your answer.
 1. The custom font Proxima Nova has been loaded into the index.html file.
 You can access this with: `font-family: proxima-nova-1, proxima-nova-2`